You want more Delta SkyMiles. We get it, and we’re here to help.

 At that rate, transferring 30,000 SkyMiles to another user would cost you $330 ($300 for the miles and a $30 transaction fee).
 That rarely makes sense – especially when there are better options.

 Cards that earn American Express Membership Rewards can transfer these points to Delta SkyMiles on a 1:1 ratio.

 It’s a bit confusing as they share similar names with the co-branded Delta Amex cards, but these standalone cards are much different.
 For starters, there’s the Platinum Card from American Express, which we love.
-It starts with a 60,000-point welcome bonus, but be sure to check and see if you qualify for a 100,000-point bonus.
+It starts with a 60,000-point welcome bonus after spending $5,000 in the first 3 months.
+But be sure to check and see if you qualify for a 100,000-point bonus.

 Read our guide to transferring Amex Membership Rewards points.

 While transferring all those points to Delta SkyMiles may not be the most valuable option, we ‘re still big fans – especially if you’re looking to book a deeply discounted SkyMiles flash sale.
 Plus, the card comes with an unbeatable suite of perks for the frequent traveler, including lounge access.
 It also comes with $400 in annual credits for airfare and Uber and will cover your application fee for Global Entry or TSA PreCheck.
 The 5x points you get on airfare purchases is unrivaled in the world of miles and points, justifying the card’s $550 annual fee.